foukLor/19_site_generator/README.md

 # Encyclopedia

 This scrip convert your static article in markdown to web-page.
+Example [here](https://fouklor.github.io/19_site_generator/)

 ##Usage